Colorado: Aspen to Vail, Valleys of the Rockies | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

 After breakfast, shuttle to the top of Vail Pass, then ride down the east side to Breckenridge.
-This is the spectacular Ten Mile Canyon National Recreation Trail, a paved bike path offering incredible alpine views all around.
-You cycle downhill to Copper Mountain Village, then follow a more gradual descent to Frisco, a quaint small town with curious cafés and shops.
-Your final stretch passes the tranquil Dillon Reservoir and delivers you into Breckenridge, which boasts the largest historic district in Colorado.
-There’ll be time to linger in “Breck,” grabbing some lunch and browsing the scenic main street.
+This is the spectacular Ten Mile Canyon National Recreation Trail, a paved bike path offering incredible alpine views in every direction.
+You’ll enjoy a downhill ride to Copper Mountain Village, followed by a more gradual descent to Frisco, a quaint small town with inviting cafés and unique shops.
+Your final stretch follows the tranquil Dillon Reservoir and leads you into Breckenridge, home to the largest historic district in Colorado.
+Take time to explore “Breck,” enjoy lunch, and browse the scenic main street.

-Shuttle back to Vail for an afternoon at leisure so you can further explore the town.
-This evening, celebrate your Colorado cycling tour over a memorable farewell dinner at a nearby restaurant.
+Shuttle back to Vail for a leisurely afternoon to further explore the town.
+This evening, celebrate your Colorado cycling tour with a memorable farewell dinner at a nearby restaurant.

 Today's Ride Choices